YINI-lang/YINI-spec/README.md

 ## 🚀 What is YINI?

-**YINI (Yet another INI)** is a minimal and human readable configuration file format with a formally defined grammar and a specification.
+**YINI (Yet another INI)** is a minimal and human-readable configuration file format with a formally defined grammar and a specification.
 It was designed for clarity and simplicity, offering features that improve on classic INI while avoiding the complexity of formats like YAML - yet being less noisy than JSON and TOML.

 YINI is clean, consistent, and structured — easy for humans to write and machines to parse.

 > YINI aims to hit the sweet spot between human-friendly simplicity and reliable structure — without the noise of JSON or the quirks of YAML.

-Inspired by among others INI, JSON, Python, and Markdown.
+Inspired by including INI, JSON, Python, and Markdown.
 YINI keeps things minimal and consistent — with **structured sections**, **multiple comment styles**, and a **formal grammar**.

 ## 🔥 Why YINI
 There are already many configuration formats — INI, JSON, YAML, TOML — but none hit the sweet spot of balance YINI was aiming for.